Carl Benjamin: Political views

-Benjamin is an anti-feminist.
-He is also an advocate for Brexit and a critic of Islam.
+He is also an advocate for Brexit and a critic of Islam, and has argued for a reduction in immigration to the UK from majority Islamic countries.
 He has opposed online feminist movements such as the British group Reclaim the Internet, which he called "social communism".
 Following the 2014 Isla Vista killings, Benjamin said that social justice feminism was a "disease of the modern age" that had disenfranchised and radicalised young men, causing a rise in the number of mass murders.

+In the 2016 United States presidential election, Benjamin initially supported Bernie Sanders, later saying that Donald Trump was the lesser of two evils, compared with Hillary Clinton.

 While on a panel in New York City in 2018, he said: "Jewish people, unfortunately for them, have got to drop the identity politics.
 I'm sorry about the Holocaust but I don't give a shit.
 I'm sorry."
-In May 2018, Benjamin was a speaker at a right-wing "Day of Freedom" rally in support of Tommy Robinson after Robinson was banned from Twitter for hate speech.
+In May 2018, Benjamin was a speaker at a right-wing "Day of Freedom" rally in support of Tommy Robinson, after Robinson was banned from Twitter for hate speech.
 At the rally, Benjamin voiced opposition to "totalitarianism, identity politics and Islamism".

-News outlets and journalists have described Benjamin as right-wing and far-right.
+News outlets, journalists, and academics have described Benjamin as right-wing and far-right.
 Vox has described him as anti-progressive.
-He has been described as alt-right by The Times and The Jewish Chronicle and has been linked to the alt-right by news media and researchers, including Newsweek, Salon, The Guardian, Wired UK, and Data & Society.
-The Daily Dot compared Benjamin to the alt-right due to his anti-feminism and criticisms of Islam and Black Lives Matter, frequent subjects for criticism by the alt-right.
+He has been described as alt-right by The Times and The Jewish Chronicle, and has been linked to the alt-right by news media and researchers, including Newsweek, Salon, The Guardian, Wired UK, and Data & Society.
+The Daily Dot compared Benjamin to the alt-right, due to his anti-feminism and criticisms of Islam and Black Lives Matter, frequent subjects for criticism by the alt-right.
 Vice and PC Magazine have described him as a conspiracy theorist.
-James Delingpole, writing for The Spectator, described him as a "leftist libertarian whose schtick is simply to question the received wisdoms of our time".
-Benjamin has described himself as a "classical liberal" or "English liberal" and has said that he opposes the alt-right.
+Benjamin has described himself as a "classical liberal" or "English liberal", and has said that he opposes the alt-right.
 He has argued that the alt-right's authoritarian and collectivist thinking is a reaction to comparable racism against white people from the left.
-Benjamin has also described himself as a "skeptic".
-In the 2016 United States presidential election, Benjamin initially supported Bernie Sanders, later saying that Donald Trump was the lesser of two evils compared with Hillary Clinton.
+Benjamin has also described himself as a "sceptic".

 Personal life

-Benjamin lives with his family in Swindon.
-He has stated that he is an atheist.
+Benjamin was born Carl Charles Benjamin in September 1979.
+He lives with his family in Swindon.
+As of October 2020, he was an atheist.
+In April 2025 Benjamin reaffirmed his atheistic belief, however, stated that he was pro-Christianity because, "it is the traditional religion of the west" and that "the future that the atheists are opening up to us are where man... is just material blob living in a meat sack, living on a rock, and so there's nothing sacred about him..."

+In 2023, Benjamin graduated from the University of London with a Bachelor of Arts degree in philosophy.